junior-devleague/JDLA-Web-Development/src/morea/1_Intro_To_Web_Development/reading-web-dev.md

 - Hobbies: surfing, hiking, coding, graphic design
 - Fav Foods: fried chicken, pizza, sushi
 - Pets: Australian Shephard named Jingoy
-- Quote: “If you can dream it. you can do it” - Walt Disney
+- Quote: “If you can dream it. you can do it.” - Walt Disney

+**Yukio Yamamoto**

+Im a full stack developer specializing in web applications.
+Born and raised here on Oahu, I grew up in the public school system here.
+I graduated from Moanalua high school in 2014.
+Since then, I have been studying and working in the development industry for almost 2 years.
+I hope I can pass what knowledge I've gained over the years to students who are eager to learn what I enjoy filling my time with most.

+- Technology: HTML, CSS, JavaScipt, NodeJS, C# in asp.net, Java
+- Hobbies: Coding, Running, Sleeping, Movies, Anime
+- Fav Foods: Sushi, Pasta, Tonkatsu, Ramen, Pizza, Anything you put in front of my face.
+- Pets: Terrier Mix named Rina, Blue Russian named Nala.
+- Quote: “I love deadlines.
+I like the whooshing sound they make as they fly by.”

 ## Welcome to Web Development